Bass Lessons

 Chord Progressions in the Key of C

-Root notes for common chord progressions in C.
+Root notes for common chord progressions in C for beginners.

 Concepts in C